Pregnancy & Oral Health

 Vomiting from morning sickness

 Rarely is this severe enough or long-lasting enough to cause any significant damage to healthy teeth.
-Occasionally we will delay treatment past the first trimester in women who are having a lot of nausea, because nausea usually subsides by the three-month mark.
+Occasionally we will delay treatment past the first trimester in women who are having a lot of nausea, because nausea often subsides around the three-month mark.
 If not or if it is severe, talk to your family doctor or obstetrician.
 There is a very safe medication called Dicletin that they may consider for you.

 Chronic dental problems may flare up